SamBaker101/PATT_MK0/docs/MK0/MK0_debrief.md

 It's not pretty... but it works

-The primary constraint with this initial prototype is one many people run into when building their first 3d printer.
+The primary constraint with this prototype was one many people run into when building their first 3d printer.
 That is, that I didn't have a 3d printer.
 Since I couldn't easily prototype or manufacture custom parts I limitted myself to using only parts I could make using basic tools.
-These tools included a jig-saw, a power drill, A soldering iron and a variety of hand tools.
+These tools included a jig-saw, a power drill, a soldering iron and a variety of hand tools.

-I opted to start with a relitively large build area.
+I opted to start with a large build area.
 My initial plan was to have a full 300mm cubic build space though unfortunately for this initial prototype I ended up having to limit that to 175mm x 175mm x 250mm (more on that later).
-This may have been for the best as bed leveling has proven challenging on this initial build.
+This may have been for the best as bed leveling proved challenging on this initial build.

 While it's my intention to create my own printhead for this project I initially used a direct drive head from an Anycubic Kobra 2.
 I selected this for it's low cost and the fact that it was complete and self contained.
 A word of caution is that Anycubic does not open source their hardware or software so I did have to do some reverse engineering to get it working.
 I will not be publishing the details of that reverse engineering to avoid posting any copywritten IP.